What to do if…

 Scope note

-This is first steps only for the first hours/days when a parent is acutely overwhelmed after a death.
-Later decisions may need specialist bereavement, medical, mental health, and practical support.
+This is first steps only for the first hours or days when a surviving parent is acutely overwhelmed after a death.
+Later decisions may need bereavement counseling, medical, mental health, legal, financial, or practical support.

 Important note

-This is general information, not medical or legal advice.
+This is general information, not medical, legal, financial, therapeutic, or professional advice.
 If there is immediate danger or a medical emergency, call 911.
-If you’re unsure what level of help is needed, 988 can help you decide what to do next.
+If you are unsure what level of help is needed, 988 can help you think through the next step.

 Additional Resources